 Homes built to Energy Step Code 3 and higher have many benefits – lower energy costs, cleaner air, a cleaner home, generate less pollution, offer more comfortable living conditions, and ultimately offer a higher resale value on one of the largest investments in your lifetime.

 Sound technical?
 Definitely!
-An experienced interior designer in Vancouver can guide you through the IDP.
+An experienced interior designer in Vancouver can guide you through the Integrated Design Process.
 Good design principles will impact the energy, health, and comfort levels of your home.
 Be sure to discuss your expectations (down to the light fixtures and doorknobs) with your interior designer and include them in the process from the beginning to ensure you build the home designed to your dreams.